atk4/core/docs/di.rst

 be good for 1 or 2 arguments.

 However in Agile UI there are components that are designed specifically to encapsulate many various objects.
-CRUD for example is a fully-functioning editing solution, but suppose you want to use custom form object::
+Crud for example is a fully-functioning editing solution, but suppose you want to use custom form object::

-    $crud = new CRUD([
+    $crud = new Crud([
         'formEdit' => new MyForm(),
         'formAdd'  => new MyForm()
     ]);